Define signatures to create beautiful APIs

 But this is hardly well crafted.
 The order and naming of arguments isn’t consistent.
 One function checks its argument right away.
 The next doesn’t.
 The third attempts certain conversions to try and work with arguments that are not iterables or functions.
 There are reasons to build strict or tolerant APIs, but it’s unlikely that mixing the two within the same API is a good idea, unless it’s done deliberately (for instance offering a strict and tolerant version of every function).
 It wouldn’t be difficult to fix these problems in this small API but we would end up with duplicated logic that we need to keep aligned for the foreseeable future.
 Let’s do it instead the autosig way:

 Let’s go through it step by step.
 First we defined 2 simple conversion functions.
 This is a good first step independent of autosig.
 Next we create a signature object, with two parameters.
-These are intialized with objects that define the checking and conversion that needs to be done on those parameters, independent of which function is going to use that signature. check creates a function that uses its argument, a Callable or Iterable, to validate an argument.
+These are intialized with objects that define the checking and conversion that need to be performed on those parameters, independent of which function is going to use that signature.
+A type works as a validator, as does any callable that returns True when a value is valid, returns False or raises an exception otherwise.
 Finally, we repeat the definition of our three API function, attaching the signature just defined with a decorator and then skipping all the checking and conversion logic and going straight to the meat of the function!

-At the cost of a little more code we have gained a lot:
+At the cost of a little code we have gained a lot:

 - Explicit definition of the desired API signature, in a single place — DRY principle;